Griswold cast iron skillet. Simple identification guide using logos.

 Erie cast iron was manufactured between 1880-1907.
 Over the years, Griswold made slight changes to the Erie line.
 Such as the handle, Erie logo, and the pattern number in the center.
 In total, there are six known series of Erie skillets.

 Erie cast iron skillets are very thin and light.
 Because of this, they are more prone to warping.
-So if you are buying an Erie online, make sure you ask the seller if the skillet rocks or spins.
-That being said, I would not look past an Erie skillet just because it has a little movement.
+So when you buy an Erie online, ask the seller if the skillet rocks or spins.
+That said, I would not look past an Erie skillet just because it has a little movement.

-Erie skillets are also known to be super smooth and are often priced similar to other vintage pans.
+Erie skillets are also known to be super smooth and are often priced similarly to other vintage pans.

-Other foundries during the time used Erie skillets as a template to make their own molds.
-And it is not uncommon the find Sidney Hollow Ware and Wapak skillets with an Erie ghost mark
+Some foundries used Erie skillets as a template to make their molds.
+So you may find Sidney Hollow Ware and Wapak Skillets with an Erie ghost mark

 Close up photo of the Erie logo.
 Erie logos were used on cast iron skillets made by Griswold Manufacturing Company.